Independent comparison 2026

 AI documentation tools, compared

-What distinguishes Nixi from Doctolib, Tandem, and international vendors.
+What distinguishes Nixi AI from Doctolib, Tandem, and international vendors.
 A sober comparison with sources.

 Comparison table